MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-application.md

    ![Image of created app id](media/app-and-tenant-ids.png)

-8. **For Microsoft Cloud App Security Partners only**.
+8. **For Microsoft Defender for Cloud Apps Partners only**.
 Set your app to be multi-tenanted (available in all tenants after consent).
 This is **required** for third-party apps (for example, if you create an app that is intended to run in multiple customers' tenant).
 This is **not required** if you create a service that you want to run in your tenant only (for example, if you create an application for your own usage that will only interact with your own data).
 To set your app to be multi-tenanted:

     - Go to **Authentication**, and add `https://portal.azure.com` as the **Redirect URI**.

     - On the bottom of the page, under **Supported account types**, select the **Accounts in any organizational directory** application consent for your multi-tenant app.

     You need your application to be approved in each tenant where you intend to use it.
-This is because your application interacts Cloud App Security on behalf of your customer.
+This is because your application interacts Defender for Cloud Apps on behalf of your customer.

     You (or your customer if you're writing a third-party app) need to select the consent link and approve your app.
 The consent should be done with a user who has administrative privileges in Active Directory.